A PVC strawberry tower is an innovative way to grow lots of strawberry plants on a small plot of ground.

-If you don’t want to use this method, though, you can use whatever combination of perlite and/or potting soil and fertilizer you prefer (soil from your garden is not recommended due to the risk of soil-borne diseases and pests).
+If you don’t want to use just perlite, though, you can use whatever combination of perlite and/or potting soil and fertilizer you prefer (soil from your garden is not recommended due to the risk of soil-borne diseases and pests).

 Be aware that if you’re watering from the top, water might not make it down to the bottom plants in sufficient quantity if your potting mixture is too dense (not a problem with perlite).